Health

 Turn a beloved plant-based protein into the star of the show.
 The key lies in pressing the tofu to get all of the water out, allowing the flavor to seep in!
 Shredded kale, cranberries, and peanuts transform this salad into a crave-worthy vegetarian dinner.

 Eating the rainbow never tasted so good.
-Caramelized carrots meet crispy, semi-spicy Brussels sprouts to make a filling meal to satisfy until dinner.
+Caramelized carrots meet crispy, semi-spicy Brussels sprouts to make a filling meal.
 The lentils are a win-win: bursts of texture and a significant source of protein.
 To shave time, marinate your lentils in advance.

-feta salad with white beans and lemon_high protein meals
+feta salad with white beans and lemon_inexpensive high protein meals

-This simple vegetarian salad is a protein pleaser.
+This simple inexpensive high-protein meal is a protein pleaser.
 For a lunch that comes together in no time, prepare the lemon relish the day before.

 Tuna Nicoise Toast